effectfully-ou/sketches/better-syntax-for-eDSLs/README.md

 ## Scoped ([full code](./src/Scoped.hs))

 To check well-scopedness we need to somehow only allow those variables to be referenced that were bound before.
 One way to do that is to make `lam` introduce a contraint required by `var`, for every variable.
 How do we add a local constraint for an arbirary `Symbol` though?
-Well, we can simpy make it up using the same way `unsafeCoerce` makes up a constraint between two types:
+Well, we can simpy make it up in the same way that `unsafeCoerce` makes up a constraint between two types (we could perhaps use [`reflection`](https://hackage.haskell.org/package/reflection) as well, but I haven't tried that):

 ```haskell
 type IsScoped :: Symbol -> ()